The name Allwithay is of Anglo-Saxon

 Early Notables of the Allwithay family (pre 1700)

-Notables of the family at this time include Robert Aldworth (died 1634), a Bristol-born English merchant and philanthropist; Richard Aldworth, an English politician who sat in the House of Commons from 1646 to 1653, Sheriff of Bristol in 1627 and Mayor in 1642; Richard Aldworth (c 1614-1680), an English politician who...
-Another 74 words (5 lines of text) are included under the topic Early Allwithay Notables in all our PDF Extended History products and printed products wherever possible.
+Notables of the family at this time include Robert Aldworth (died 1634), a Bristol-born English merchant and philanthropist; Richard Aldworth, an English politician who sat in the House of Commons from 1646 to 1653, Sheriff of Bristol in 1627 and Mayor in 1642; Richard Aldworth (c 1614-1680), an English politician who sat in the House of Commons from 1661 to 1679; Robert Aldworth...
+Another 62 words (4 lines of text) are included under the topic Early Allwithay Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Allwithay family to Ireland